dabana/vuepress_mupo/page2.md

 ![Part list from Digikey](./images/digikey_ordre.png)

 The only parts not available at Digikey are the slim form factor thumb wheel potentiometers.
-I found them at Mouser.
+The one I used for this design are manufactured by ALPS under the part number RK14J11R000J.
+I found them at Mouser for 1.35 CAD each.

 ![Slim form factor potentiometers](./images/mouser_ordre.png)